Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-reg-requests.md

 The following status conditions reflect the current state of a registration request:

 **Approved**
-: An application created by a developer has been approved to access a service in the {{site.konnect_short_name}} Dev Portal.
+: An application created by a developer has been approved to access an API product in the {{site.konnect_short_name}} Dev Portal.

 **Pending**
-: A developer who has requested access to a service, but has not yet had their request reviewed by a {{site.konnect_short_name}} admin.
+: A developer who has requested access to an API product, but has not yet had their request reviewed by a {{site.konnect_short_name}} admin.

 **Rejected**